caironoleto/caironoleto/README.md

 I'm Software Engineer, currently working as Senior Tech Manager at [Trybe](https://github.com/betrybe), leading Software Engineers working with Elixir and JavaScript (and React).

-I've already worked with Ruby, Go, PHP and some many other programming languages and technologias over all these years.
+I've already worked with Ruby, Go, PHP and some many other programming languages and technologies over all these years.

 I'm passionate about People and how I can help them to achieve their goals, I'm obsessed with making software to solve business scalability problems and Agile environments.